allegroai/clearml-docs/docs/fundamentals/task.md

 ## SDK Interface

-See [the task SDK interface](../clearml_sdk/task_sdk.md) for an overview for using the most basic Pythonic methods of the `Task` class.
+See the [Task SDK interface](../clearml_sdk/task_sdk.md) for an overview for using the most basic Pythonic methods of the `Task` class.
 See the [Task reference page](../references/sdk/task.md) for a complete list of available methods.